Transition from the previous OneDrive for Business sync app

-Once OneDrive.exe is installed and configured, Groove.exe should no longer be able to sync.
-If the takeover did not succeed or your users are stuck in a hybrid state (some content syncing with OneDrive.exe and some with Groove.exe), try running
+After you install and configure OneDrive.exe, Groove.exe should no longer be able to sync.
+If the takeover did not succeed, or your users are stuck in a hybrid state (some content syncing with OneDrive.exe and some with Groove.exe), try running:

-Make sure to run the command in a user context, rather than as admin, or the user will see the error "OneDrive.exe cannot be run with Admin privileges."
+Make sure to run the command in a user context, rather than as admin, or the error "OneDrive.exe cannot be run with Admin privileges" appears.

 To affect all users on the computer, configure the command to run on every user account so it will run for any user who signs in.